dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 1/README.md

 ![](2019-12-04-16-38-09.png)

-BGP is configured between Tier0 and physical layer switch however it is not mandatory.
-HA VIP with static routing can also be used.
+BGP is configured between Tier0 and physical layer switch <b>however it is not mandatory.
+HA VIP with static routing can also be used.</b>

 ![](2019-12-04-16-34-37.png)